Grawlixes Past and Present

 It appears that the earliest grawlixes were dashes and asterisks.
 That suggests that they may have been derived from 19th-century typographic conventions for unprintable language.
 Five-pointed stars were already being used in comics of the 1890s as a symbol of pain.
 They also appear in early grawlixes.

 When researching this page, I had to hunt far and wide to find grawlixes.
-There are about 250 comics in a week's run of a local newspaper, but only one or two of them will have examples, and in many weeks, none at all.
+There are about 330 comics in a week's run of my local newspaper, but only a few of them will have examples, and in some weeks, none at all.
 A clear majority of comic strips never use them.
 The more serious adventure strips, like "Terry and the Pirates" or "The Phantom", are too high-toned.
 Strips noted for their creativity, like "Krazy Kat", "Pogo", and "Calvin and Hobbes", usually find other ways to express anger.
 Gentle strips like "Peanuts", "Skippy", and "Rose is Rose" don't have enough anger to require them.
 Even some of the more raffish strips usually avoid them.
-Those strips that do employ grawlixes tend to spread them out to avoid going stale.
+Those strips that do employ grawlixes tend to use them sparingly, lest they grow stale.

 1911-09-03Katzenjammer Kids